NathanBnvn/Projet_02_BookScraping/README.md

 # Projet_02_BookScraping

 This project is a script that download Book to Scrape website datas with Beautifulsoup.
-The datas downloaded are picture in jpg format and csv files, one by categories.
+The datas downloaded are pictures in jpg format and csv files, one by categories.

 **Install and activate virtual environment**